Southern question: Political situation and framing

 The origin of economic and social differences between Italian regions has long been controversial, partly because of the related ideological and political implications.
 The prevailing historiographical current argues that the differences between the different areas of the peninsula were already very pronounced at the time of unification: the intensive agriculture of the Po Valley, the drive to build roads and railways of Piedmont, and the role of trade and finance are contrasted with the approach that characterized the Kingdom of the Two Sicilies.

 According to journalist and essayist Paolo Mieli, based on Vittorio Daniele and Paolo Malanima's work, Il divario Nord-Sud in Italia 1861-2011 (Rubbettino), the Bourbon territories presented in the years of national unification, economic conditions quite similar to those of the northern areas and that indeed the per capita GDP of the south was higher, albeit slightly, than that of the north.

-In contrast, U.S. economist Richard S. Eckaus argued there was an economic depression in the south prior to unification.
+In contrast, American economist Richard S. Eckaus argued there was an economic depression in the south prior to unification.

 According to Francesco Saverio Nitti, between 1810 and 1860, while states such as Britain, the United States, France, Germany, and Belgium experienced progress, pre-unification Italy had great difficulties in growth, largely due to various issues such as internal rebellions and wars of independence.
 The situation was also exacerbated by malaria, which plagued the south of Italy in particular.
 Nitti believed that, prior to unification, there were no marked economic differences at the territorial level, and in every area of pre-unification Italy there was a scarcity of large industries:

 Before 1860 there was hardly a trace of large industry throughout the peninsula.
 Lombardy, now so proud of its industries, had almost nothing but agriculture; Piedmont was an agricultural and thrifty land, at least in the habits of its citizens.
 Central Italy, southern Italy and Sicily were in a very modest state of economic development.
 Whole provinces, whole regions were almost closed to all civilization.